Getting Away with Murder (album)

-Getting Away with Murder is the fourth and third major-label studio album by the American rock band Papa Roach.
+Getting Away with Murder is the fourth studio album by American rock band Papa Roach.
 The album was a departure from the band's previous works, showcasing an alternative rock and hard rock sound instead of a nu metal and rap metal sound.
 Unlike their previous albums, the album features no rapping and instead only features Jacoby Shaddix singing.
-It was released on August 31, 2004 via Geffen Records and has been certified Gold in Canada, Silver in the United Kingdom and Platinum in the United States.
+It was released on August 31, 2004, via Geffen Records and has been certified Gold in Canada, Silver in the United Kingdom and Platinum in the United States.
 Getting Away with Murder peaked at number 17 on the Billboard 200.

 Background

-Production lasted from October to December 2003.
+Production lasted from February to April 2004.
 During the recording of Getting Away With Murder, the band was not signed to a label as their previous label DreamWorks Records had recently been bought out.
 The band would later sign to Geffen Records.
-The album features a departure from the band's rap metal sound, as the band's vocalist Jacoby Shaddix was tired of rapping.
+The album features a departure from the band's rap metal sound, as the band's vocalist Jacoby Shaddix stated that he was tired of rapping.

 The track "Just Go (Never Look Back)" was recorded in the album's sessions, but was ultimately left off the album.
 The track would later be released on the band's future greatest hits album, ...To Be Loved: The Best of Papa Roach.